The TEACCH program for children and adults with autism: A meta-analysis of intervention studies

 The researchers found that, overall, the effects of TEACCH has had on skills in the areas of perception, motor movement, language, and cognition have been small.
 In the areas of social behavior and maladaptive behaviors (e.g., aggression) the researchers found that the TEACCH method has had moderate benefits.
 On average, the effects of the TEACCH method across all skill areas were moderate and appear to increase with the age of the child.
 The researchers cautioned that “higher methodological standards” are needed to increase confidence in these findings.

-What are the strengths and limitations of the study?
+What were the strengths and limitations of the study?

 A major strength of this study is that the researchers used appropriate criteria for including or excluding studies from their meta-analysis and systematically performed statistical tests to integrate the results and determine the effectiveness of the TEACCH method.
 One limitation is that some of the studies were eligible for inclusion in the meta-analysis but had incomplete data and therefore could not be included in the final analysis.